Are you prepared for riding in the Winter months? Here are our top tips for going into battle against the elements this winter…

 If you are riding with others, or if you prefer to return home not caked in layers of grime off the roads, mudguards are your only option.
 The bigger and more protective the better.
 If you have full size mudguards, attach flaps to make your ride as dry as possible for yourself and ride mates.
 If your bike doesn’t have eyelets for traditional mudguards, there are a wide range of options to give a decent level of coverage.

 Whatever bike you plan on riding this winter, make sure it is mechanically in good condition.
-At the very least, get into the habit of cleaning your drive train components and applying a lube to your chain regularly.
+At the very least, get into the habit of cleaning your drive train components, degreasing and applying a lube to your chain regularly.

 Dial ‘P’ for Position

 If you are riding a different bike through winter, to protect your best bike, make sure you dial in your position properly.
-If your best bike is supremely comfy, try to match that riding position.
-If you have been having annoying aches and pains, use this time to adapt your riding position.
+Is your best bike is supremely comfy?
+Try to match that riding position.
+Any annoying aches and pains?
+Use this time to adapt your riding position.
 It’s a good idea to take photos or mark positions before changes.
 Position changes should also be incremental, millimetres at a time to give yourself time to adapt.

 Light & Reflective